 As soon as that balance field changes, you could have specific fields from the Company copied across to the linked Contacts.
 Let’s say the balance, overdue balance, credit limit, and maybe some custom fields like account status and assigned account manager.

-Now you sales team know what the situation is and who they should talk to about it.
+Now your sales team knows what the situation is and who they should talk to about it.

 Action 2 (dependant workflow)

-Being clever here, you could then set up a dependant workflow to set a warning or send a notification to the sales person if these fields are updated with specific values.
+Being clever here, you could then set up a dependent workflow to set a warning or send a notification to the salesperson if these fields are updated with specific values.

 For example, if the overdue balance is greater than £2000 and the account status is “first warning”.